Tuesday, April 13, 2010

 www.veggiestuff.com

-Quorn and many other meat free food products that i find on offer to me in most good big chain supermarkets.
+Being a vegetarian for over 15 years i have embraced Linda McCartney, Quorn and many other meat free food products that i find on offer to me in most good big chain supermarkets.
 Being a fussy vegetarian i have still found myself somewhat limited with the range.
 I will not drink milk, and Soya or Rice milk have been easy to find, no problems there.
 But if your branching into veganism, these shops offer very little.
 In most a block of Tofu would be all there is.
 I don't claim to be a strict vegan but i eat very little dairy.
 I am on a mission to find substitutes for every product i love to see if i can make the transition easier.

+I have always found it a strange fact that human beings are the only animals which consume milk after infancy; and the milk of another species at that.
+I can't see how this can be neither natural nor healthy.
 It isn't natural in it's content and this is not what is sold to the consumer.
 Cow’s milk is loaded with 35 different hormones and 11 growth factors and there is considerable concern about its oestrogen and IGF1 (insulin-like growth factor) content.
 Cows are now milked seven months into their nine month pregnancy, which means that hormone levels are markedly high.
 Early evidence suggests that increased exposure to cow’s oestrogen and IGF1 raises the risk of certain cancers (particularly breast and prostate).

 Cow’s milk is largely made up of animal fats, animal protein and lactose.
 None of these components are required by the human body.
 Difficulty in digesting lactose is extremely common right across the world.
 A staggering 75 per cent of the population worldwide is thought to be lactose intolerant.
 Most people can tolerate small quantities but research has been undertaken regarding its possible connection with ovarian problems and cataracts.
 Often the inability to digest cow’s milk goes unnoticed, particularly in children, and can lead to iron deficiency because of the intestinal bleeding it can cause.
 A fact that has always stuck with me, probably down to the fact of the degree it disturbed me is that The EU allows up to 400 million pus cells in each litre of milk sold in the UK.

+The American Dietetic Association has declared that a vegan diet can provide all the nutrition that human beings need from cradle to grave.
 Veganism is infinitely closer to the diet human beings evolved to thrive on than a normal, animal fat-soaked western diet and the health benefits of a well-balanced vegan diet reflect that.
 The vegan diet though, isn't automatically a healthy one and i won't sell that here.
 A vegan could consume fried chips alone, be overweight and lacking nutrients.
 The diet like any requires common sense and some health awareness.

 I have always been envious on trips across the pond, that the Americans, at least in the states i have visited; LA, NY, and Boston particularly cater much better for vegans and vegetarians alike.
 Many specific dietary requirements seem to be covered and catered for.
 I don't know if this is because i live in a small city in the North East of England rather than London which may in fact offer me everything the same or better than the States but i feel that a vegetarian option of lasagna or veggie burger isn't really good enough and by no means strikingly healthy.
 Many menu's over there offer calorie content and breakdowns of meal options.
 To me, a person who tracks her food intake, and needs to, that is a necessity and to have it there to aid making a food choice is just brilliant.
 I miss the breakfasts in LA where more would be on offer than a full English fried breakfast or toast and preserves.
 I want choice.
 I know that if i moved to LA, which is my life's dream, i would adopt a vegan diet, because the want of doing has always been in the forefront of my mind and there it would be much easier.
 I would just live at California Vegan and similar restaurants.